mrworf/iceshelf/README.md

 For now, there is no way to get a list of backups which omits incremental backups to produce a full restore.
 What this means is that you should download ALL the files and then unpack/overwrite based on old->new order.
 This is a big shortcoming right now but work is being made to remedy this.

-## After doing some development on your code, how will I know I didn't break anything?
+## After doing some development on the code, how will I know I didn't break anything?

 Please use the testsuite and run a complete iteration with GPG and PAR2.
 Also extend the suite if needed to cover any specific testcase which was previously missed.